DUI Consequences for a Pilot

 The report should contain adequate information to determine whether a problem exists, including significant negatives.
 This should include, though not necessarily be restricted to the following information related to substance misuse.

-When appropriate, specific information about the quality of recovery should be provided, including the period of total abstinence.
-Summary, appraisal, etc., with final diagnoses in accordance with standard nomenclature is of particular significance.
+When appropriate, specific information about the quality of recovery, including the period of total abstinence, should be provided.
+Summary, appraisal, etc., with final diagnoses in accordance with standard nomenclature, is particularly significant.

 Section 61.15 of the Federal Aviation Regulations (FARS)